Summer Camp Registration for 2020 is NOW open!

 9 Week Summer Camp Program

-Resident: $840 per camper – Resident rate applies to all 19053 residents and Upper Southampton Township residents*
+Resident: $888 per camper – Resident rate applies to Lower Southampton Township residents ONLY.

 Payment Plan is available: